Leading the way

 “DePaul’s faith in the transformative power of education is longstanding and undiminished.
 These scholarships effectively bring the tuition of a high-quality private university to a level that is close to the published tuition and fees of the state’s flagship public university, allowing these students to live, study and work in the world-class city of Chicago while benefiting from all the opportunities that DePaul students enjoy.”

-Institute of Global Homelessness
+Institute Of Global Homelessness

 DePaul’s Institute of Global Homelessness supports advocates worldwide who are addressing the issue of street homelessness.
 IGH and its partners have been advocating for the United Nations to address the issue in a more prominent way.
 On Feb.
-22, IGH and the group achieved a huge victory when the U.N.’s Commission for Social Development announced that “affordable housing and social protection for all to address homelessness” will be a priority theme at its meetings in 2020.
+22, IGH achieved a huge victory when the U.N.’s Commission for Social Development announced that “affordable housing and social protection for all to address homelessness” will be a priority theme at its meetings in 2020.

 “There’s a unique role that we can play, with our data and research, as well as the wealth of knowledge from our community of partners,” says Lydia Stazen, executive director of the Institute of Global Homelessness.
 “We will bring all of that to bear to make this year as meaningful as possible.”